Multiple dispatch: Understanding dispatch

 In contrast, in languages with multiple dispatch, the selected method is simply the one whose arguments match the number and type of the function call.
 There is no special argument that owns the function/method carried out in a particular call.

-The Common Lisp Object System (CLOS) is an early and well-known example of multiple dispatch.
-Another notable example of the use of multiple dispatch is the Julia programming language.

 Multiple dispatch should be distinguished from function overloading, in which static typing information, such as a term's declared or inferred type (or base type in a language with subtyping) is used to determine which of several possibilities will be used at a given call site, and that determination is made at compile or link time (or some other time before program execution starts) and is thereafter invariant for a given deployment or run of the program.
 Many languages such as C++ offer robust function overloading but do not offer dynamic multiple dispatch (C++ only permits dynamic single dispatch through use of virtual functions).

 Data types

 When working with languages that can discriminate data types at compile time, selecting among the alternatives can occur then.
 The act of creating such alternative functions for compile time selection is usually referred to as overloading a function.

 In programming languages that defer data type identification until run time (i.e., late binding), selection among alternative functions must occur then, based on the dynamically determined types of function arguments.
 Functions whose alternative implementations are selected in this manner are referred to most generally as multimethods.

 There is some run-time cost associated with dynamically dispatching function calls.
 In some languages, the distinction between overloading and multimethods can be blurred, with the compiler determining whether compile time selection can be applied to a given function call, or whether slower run time dispatch is needed.